 In this era of climate change, you can’t take storms too lightly.
 Hurricanes, in particular, have grown stronger as the oceans have warmed and provided more fuel for them.
-As Hurricanes Florence, Harvey, and Irma have recently demonstrated, dog owners have many reasons to thoroughly prepare for hurricane season.
+As Hurricanes Ida, Delta, and Florence have demonstrated, dog owners have many reasons to thoroughly prepare for hurricane season.
 Here’s what you need to know.

 What Causes a Hurricane?

 Meteorologists maintain databases of information about such forces of nature.
 Kathryn Sellwood, an assistant scientist with the Cooperative Institute for Marine and Atmospheric Science (CIMAS), says that they measure hurricanes by maximum wind speed using the Saffir Simpson Scale.
 At the low end, Category 1 has top wind speeds of 95 mph and is “very dangerous.”
 Category 5 has wind speeds of 157 mph or greater and is “catastrophic.”
-Last year’s Hurricane Michael was a Category 5.
+Hurricane Dorian in 2019 was a Category 5.